pyeventsourcing/eventsourcing/docs/topics/domain.rst

 :class:`~eventsourcing.domain.Aggregate.Event` class.
 It is defined as a `frozen Python data class <https://docs.python.org/3/library/dataclasses.html>`_ with three attributes: the ID of an aggregate, a version number, and a timestamp.
-It can be used as a base class to define the particular event classes for a particular concrete aggregate.
+It can be used as a base class to define aggregate event classes.
 The :class:`~eventsourcing.domain.Aggregate.Created` event class discussed above is a subclass of :class:`~eventsourcing.domain.Aggregate.Event`.
 For another example, see the ``SomethingHappened`` class in the :ref:`basic example <Aggregate basic example>` below.
 Aggregate event classes are usually named using past participles to describe what was decided by the command method, such as "Done", "Updated", "Closed", etc.
 See the :ref:`Domain events <Events>` section below for more information about aggregate event classes.
+They can be defined on aggregate classes as nested classes.

 The :func:`~eventsourcing.domain.Aggregate._trigger_event` method also accepts arbitrary keyword-only arguments, which will be used to construct the aggregate event object.
 As with the